J2Paradox/alphyBot/help/COMMANDS.md

-# Help Documentation for alphyBot
+# Help documentation for alphyBot
 You can find almost everything about the commands of alphyBot here, if you have any further questions; please open a ticket on GitHub or message me on twitch (https://www.twitch.tv/alphuite)!
 ## Managing commands!
 How to manage commands: